 Recognition and Design

-In 1904, the Baldwin piano was again awarded the Grand Prize at the Louisiana Purchase Exposition, St. Louis, Mo., and another Grand Prize was also awarded to the Baldwin pianos and Manualos at the Anglo-American Exposition, London, 1914.
+In 1904, the Baldwin piano was awarded the Grand Prize at the Louisiana Purchase Exposition, St. Louis, Mo., and another Grand Prize was also awarded to the Baldwin pianos and Manualos at the Anglo-American Exposition, London, 1914.

 The Baldwin piano is recognized as a universal favorite between the leading operatic artists and virtuosos of the pianoforte.

-Without any doubt and dispute, from the nine-foot concert grand to the five feet, two inch grand, every Baldwin piano demonstrates the most modern ideas of acoustical science and piano making; its manufacture is precision engineered, which gives each instrument the highest degree of excellence.
+Without any doubt and dispute, from the nine-foot concert grand to the five feet, two inch baby grand, every Baldwin piano demonstrates the most modern ideas of acoustical science and piano making; its manufacture is precision engineered, which gives each instrument the highest degree of excellence.
 Any Baldwin made piano is worth the time, money and energy to rebuild or refurbish.

 Find the age of your Baldwin piano using the serial number chart found below.